Hyperbaric oxygen therapy in extremity trauma. | Canada Hyperbarics Skip to main content

 What They Found

 The review found that adjunctive hyperbaric oxygen therapy can enhance tissue oxygen content and may reduce the penumbra of cells at risk for delayed necrosis in crush injury or early compartment syndrome.
-Animal experiments, human case series, and recent randomized studies confirmed the efficacy of this therapy in patients with extremity trauma.
+Animal experiments, human case series, and recent randomised studies confirmed the efficacy of this therapy in patients with extremity trauma.

 Canadian Relevance